About the CBRS Program

 nonprofit's area of focus.

-In Spring, under the guidance of a faculty team, students will practice, re-examine, and deepen their classroom learning of community-based research through a large-scale project that will be co-designed with a major community partner.
+In Spring, students will deepen their classroom learning of community-based research through a large-scale project that will be co-designed with a major community partner.

 Currently, the CBRS Program extends